Miracle in Cell No. 7: Plot

 Before the trial takes place, Yong-gu is trained by the Room 7 inmates on how to answer potential prosecution questions and he becomes proficient in answering them.
 Unfortunately, the commissioner beats Yong-gu before the trial in a fit of rage, threatening to kill his daughter if he does not confess.
 Left with no other choice, Yong-gu sacrifices himself by lying that he killed the commissioner's daughter to protect Ye-sung.
 Yong-gu is then sentenced to death and the execution date is scheduled for December 23, which happens to fall on Ye-sung's birthday.
 Feeling sorry for Yong-gu, the inmates decide to build a hot air balloon for Yong-gu to escape.
 During a prison concert, the inmates send Yong-gu and Ye-sung on the balloon while the guards pretend to be overwhelmed, but the balloon's rope is caught by barbed wire.
 On the day of Yong-gu's execution, the inmates and Yong-gu celebrate Ye-sung's birthday before he is executed.

-In court 16 years later (in the present), Ye-sung, the prison warden and the Room 7 inmates all attend Yong-gu's trial to prove his innocence.
-The judge exonerates Yong-gu by overturning the previous verdict and granting him a posthumous acquittal, as well as a court order to re-investigate the girl's death, to the joy of the former Room 7 inmates, the warden, and tearful Ye-sung.
+In a training court 16 years later (in the present), Ye-sung, the prison warden and the Room 7 inmates all attend Yong-gu's mock trial to prove his innocence.
+The judge overturns the previous verdict and grants him a posthumous acquittal, as well as a court order to re-investigate the girl's death.
+Though it carries no legal weight or consequences, it provides closure to the joyful Room 7 inmates, the silent warden, and tearful Ye-sung.
 The scene then returns to the beginning of the film, where Ye-sung has a vision of Yong-gu and her younger self on the hot air balloon waving goodbye.
 She tearfully says goodbye to her father as the balloon flies away.